"The youngest and mightiest chapter..." -Langston Hughes

 The letter additionally discusses the many activities in which the charter members are engaged, the exceptional scholarship that they have exhibited, and the numerous awards that they have received at the North Carolina College for Negroes in Durham, now North Carolina Central University.

-Since these outstanding pioneers first “crossed the burning sands” in 1931, some 700 men have become Ques by way of Tau Psi Chapter.
+Since these outstanding pioneers first “crossed the burning sands” in 1931, some 700 men have become Omegas by way of the Tau Psi Chapter.
 Traditionally, the members of Tau Psi have been men of action and scholarship.
 They have consistently, as professional men, represented North Carolina Central University and Tau Psi well, and they have made extraordinary contributions to the nation and the world.

 Since its chartering, Tau Psi Chapter has been continuously active except for a period between 1941 and 1945, and a brief period in the mid-to-late 1970's when Lambda Kappa Chapter served as the organ by which men at North Carolina Central University were able to become members of Omega Psi Phi Fraternity.